lockss/lockss.github.io/administrators/manual/2.0-alpha3/appendix/ports.md

 All ports in the 24600-24699 range should be considered reserved.
 The LCAP (LOCKSS polling and repair) port retains its historical value of 9729.

-*   8080: Open Wayback replay engine
+*   8080: Pywb or OpenWayback replay engine
 *   9729: LCAP (LOCKSS polling and repair)
 *   24600: *reserved* (currently LOCKSS Configuration Service UI)
 *   24602: PostgreSQL